 He returned to Australia to resume surgical studies at the Austin Hospital, Melbourne for several years before accepting a position as Medical Officer at the Broome Regional Aboriginal Medical Service during which time he gained an FRCS (Edinburgh) and M Med (Surgery) from the National University of Singapore.

 In 1987 Dr Ramsay relocated to Airlie Beach, Queensland with his young family to become the surgical partner in the Whitsunday Doctors Service.
 In this position he worked as a procedural GP/surgeon with regular operating lists at Proserpine District Hospital, and also as VMO to the endoscopy unit at Mackay Base Hospital

-In 1998 he resumed his surgical studies through the Regional Surgical Training Programme of the RACS.
+In 1998 he resumed his surgical studies through the Rural Surgical Training Programme of the RACS.
 He was awarded a Fellowship of the Australian College of Rural and Remote Medicine in 2000 and a Fellowship of the Royal Australasian College of Surgeons in 2003.
 Since 2004 he has practised in Coffs Harbour, and has expanded his interest and experience in laparoscopic surgery and obesity surgery in particular.

 Royal Australasian College of Surgeons (RACS)

 Australian & New Zealand Metabolic and Obesity Surgery Society (ANZMOSS)

 Gastroenterological Society of Australia (GESA)

 Australian and New Zealand Gastric and Oesophageal Surgery Association (ANZGOSA)